chipbuster/cvc-build-scripts/README.md

 files (sl6.sh, c7.sh, and osx.sh) that can be used to create hostfiles for specific machines.

-Each host settings file should export at least the following variables:
+Each host settings file **must** export at least the following variables:

 * `BUILD_OS`: A string identifying the operating system the build is on.
 For ICES machines, this should be one of `sl6` (Scientific Linux), `c7` (CentOS), or `osx`.